‘The school was like a war zone’

 The first shots were at heard at 2.21pm when he fired into classrooms on the first floor.
 In the six-and-half minutes that followed, he shot dead 17 people - 15 students and two teachers.

-Ms Vishwanathan's classroom was on the second floor.
+Ms Viswanathan's classroom was on the second floor.
 "It was all quiet.
 I told them to stay silent," she said - she hoped the gunman would assume the classroom was empty.

 She said she saw the door handle move - perhaps he tried opening the door.
 But he moved on.